dtrussel/dtrussel.github.io/about.md

 software engineering.

 I am an software engineer with experiece in robotics and medical devices.
-My work has been mostly with C++, Python and Linux.
+My work has been mostly with C, C++, Python and Linux.
 I am highly interessted in Machine Learning, Optimization and Computer Vision.